DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/openapi-generation.md

 ### 1. User Story and Requirement Analysis

 - **Scope**: Review all user stories and system requirements identified during the discovery-analysis phase
-- **Location**: Analyze documentation and artifacts generated in the discovery-analysis phase, including:
+- **Location**: Analyse documentation and artifacts generated in the discovery-analysis phase, including:
   - Functional requirements
   - Non-functional requirements
   - Any additional user story modules